-The New Delhi International Arbitration Centre Act of 2019 ("NDIAC Act"), which came into force on March 2, 2019, attempted to bring targeted reforms to develop the NDIAC as a flagship institution for conducting international and domestic arbitration, and for providing cost effective facilities and administrative assistance for conciliation, mediation and arbitral proceedings.
-In 2022, the NDIAC Act was amended and renamed the India International Arbitration Centre Act ("IIAC Act"), and the NDIAC was renamed the IIAC.
-The amendment expanded the duties of the IIAC and its powers to promulgate regulations governing the conduct of arbitration and other forms of alternate dispute resolution.
-In 2022, the government also announced its intention to set up an international arbitration centre in the Guiarat International Financial Tec City, to assist in the expeditious resolution of disputes and encourage foreign investment in the city.
+The New Delhi International Arbitration Centre Act, 2019 (NDIAC Act), which came into force on March 2, 2019, attempted to bring targeted reforms to develop the New Delhi International Arbitration Centre (NDIAC) as a flagship institution for conducting international and domestic arbitration, and for providing cost effective facilities and administrative assistance for conciliation, mediation, and arbitral proceedings.
+In 2022, the NDIAC Act was amended and renamed the India International Arbitration Centre Act (IIAC Act), and the NDIAC was renamed the India International Arbitration Centre (IIAC).
+This amendment expanded the duties of the IIAC and its powers to promulgate regulations governing the conduct of arbitration and other forms of alternate dispute resolution.